abdep/comp401r3/README.md

     	}

-	}Then we can get a predifined value like this new Coin(Name.DIME).name.getValue()OK, let's start to fill in the practice program.
+	}Then we can get a predifined value like this new Coin(Name.DIME).getValue()OK, let's start to fill in the practice program.